-Marisé is a Computer Engineer specialised in the area of interactive technologies and Human-Computer Interaction (HCI).
+Marisé is a Computer Scientist and Engineer (BEng + MSc) specialised in the area of interactive technologies and Human-Computer Interaction (HCI).

-Her work now focuses on the use of multi-modal interactive systems and educational robots in the classroom to assist teachers and help children with Special Educational Needs and Disabilities (SEND).
+Her work focuses on the use of multi-modal interactive systems and educational robots in the classroom to assist teachers and help children with Special Educational Needs and Disabilities (SEND), as well as in exploring the user involvement in the design and development of systems.
 She is currently working towards a multidisciplinary PhD in rehabilitation and health care research & human factors at the University of Nottingham, and combines her studies with her responsibilities as Research Assistant, and with teaching and supervision activities.

 - Demonstrator in the course "Basic Statistics with SPSS (Faculty of Medicine and Health Sciences)" (MHSBST) in 2017.